 In short, an SSL certificate helps you get a communication protocol for secure web-browsing and communication.

 Imagine for a moment that your website is your home.
 SSL acts as a lock that protects your website from break-ins, data thefts, and other malicious actions, helping your audience and visits feel secure.
 The lock icon is like a brightly-lit entryway that assures arriving visitors that your home is safe.

 In the past, having an SSL was considered a sensible choice for website owners.
 Today, it’s no longer an option.

 In 2014, Google first announced its commitment to ‘HTTPS Everywhere’ on the web.
 Since then, it has actively encouraged the use of HTTPS designation and even rewarded those who took action.
 This year, the search engine giant is finally done with the pleasantries, and therefore, not having an SSL Certificate on your website moving into 2019 means two things:

 1. Your visitors are warned not to share their personal or financial information with you.
 This not only puts a dent on your credibility but also encourages potential customers to visit a more secure website – probably one of your competitors.
-That message will look something like this:

 2. Your site’s SEO performance may be affected.
 It was back in 2014 that Google first declared HTTPS to be a ranking signal, albeit with a small impact.
 Over time, with Google’s “HTTPS Everywhere” commitment getting stronger, HTTPS has gained more weight as a ranking factor.
 And not only that; not having a secure website also influences other important metrics that search engines use to decide which websites to rank above others, such as how long a visitor stays on your site or how early they leave.